aritang/aritang.github.io/content/posts/SHERLOCK.md

 title: "SHERLOCK"
 date: 2024-01-13T23:38:10+08:00
 draft: false
+tags: ["CS"]
 ---

 This is a trailor of ***SHERLOCK*** - my machine learning final project.
-I've really been obsessively perfecting my final course thesis (as we've talked about it before [here](https://aritang.github.io/posts/obsessed/)).
+I've really been obsessively perfecting my final course thesis (as we've talked about it before [here](/posts/obsessed/)).
 Though immensely energy and time consuming, they're just for fun but I'm proud of them for their beauty.

 {{<figure align="center" src="/data_vis/scatterplot_prediction.jpeg" caption="and the result is pretty nice as well.">}}